ewjay/fapiwiki/FAPI_Meeting_Notes_2020-11-04_Atlantic.rst

 Nat will solicit feedback from the mailing list in this regard.

-Will remove the recommendation for distinct redirect_uris Will make use of the iss parameter in the authorization request
+Will remove the recommendation for distinct `redirect_uris`.
+Will make use of the `iss` parameter in the authorization request.

 HTTP Signing (Dave)